 With my favorite way to utilize plums still being baking, I wanted to create an easy skillet snack cake that would be moist and delicious, peppery and light from the ginger, and just as comforting to enjoy with tea or your morning cup of coffee.

-I’m so proud to have this recipe in my kitchen, knowing I will make it for years to come, and be able to reminisce about my time in the orchards of California, and that every dried plum used is grown with love and care.
+I’m so proud to have this recipe for ginger prune skillet snack cake in my kitchen, knowing I will make it for years to come, and be able to reminisce about my time in the orchards of California, and that every dried plum used is grown with love and care.

 Ginger Prune Skillet Snack Cake